Blwyddyn Galw: 2014

-Prior to commencing his pupillage, from June 2012 to September 2014, Robert worked as a paralegal in South Wales for a large commercial law firm and the ABMU Health Board.
-He also undertook a prestigious three month internship with the United Nations in The Hague.
-Throughout the internship, he worked within the Office of the Prosecutor in the ‘International Criminal Tribunal for the Former Yugoslavia’.
+Prior to coming to the Bar, he worked as a paralegal for the ABMU Health Board as well as a large commercial law firm.
+He also undertook a prestigious three-month internship with the United Nations in The Hague, working within the Office of the Prosecutor in the International Criminal Tribunal for the Former Yugoslavia.

 He obtained a Major Benefactors Scholarship from The Middle Temple, which assisted him in undertaking the Bar Professional Training Course (‘BPTC’) at Cardiff Law School, where he achieved the highest grade of Outstanding’.